Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Fiber-wise intersection Floer homology

-\begin{proof} Let $D\subset \R^k$ be a compact set.
-Let $q_s,V^m_s,\epsilon_s,g_s, s\in D$ be any smooth family of data as above.
-Notice that we have removed $\varphi$ as part of the choices.
-Indeed, above we only use it to define $g$, and so we simply look at the family of $g_s$ for which there exists such a chart for the given $\epsilon_s$.
-By compactness we can find a $\delta>0$ and a $t_0$ small enough to work in Lemma~\ref{lem:Fiberwise:1} for all $s\in D$ simultaneously, and again we can find $t$ even smaller so that all the fiber-wise Floer homologies are well-defined.
-Since changing $s$ slightly is in fact a small perturbation it follows from the perturbation invariance discussed above that all the homologies of the complexes
+\begin{proof} Let $g_s :N \to \R$ be a smooth family of functions parametrised by $s=(q_s,V^m_s) \in E^m$ such that $g_s(q_s)$ is a Morse critical point with the negative eigenspace of the Hessian equal to $V^m_s$.
+This can be constructed explicitly using exponential maps and bump functions.
+By compactness of $E^m$ we can find an $R>0$ such that for each $s$ the critical point of $g_s$ at $q_s$ is unique in the closure of $B_R(q_s)$.
+By compactness we can find a $\delta>0$ and an $a>0$ as in Lemma~\ref{lem:Fiberwise:1} which works for the entire family $g_s,s\in E^m$ simultaneously, and again we can find $t$ so small that \emph{all} the fiber-wise Floer homologies are well-defined (each after a perturbation).
+Since changing $s$ slightly perturbs $K_t$ and $L_t$ slightly it follows from Lemma~\ref{lem:Fiberwise:7} that the \emph{homologies} of the complexes

-are locally defined uniquely in $s\in D$, and hence defines a local system on $D$.
-Here we implicitly use the local homotopy invariance of continuation maps discussed in \cite{MR2441780} page 109-110.
+are locally defined up to unique isomorphism for $s\in E^m$, and hence defines a local system on $E^m$. \end{proof}

-Now notice that the space of such choices deformation retracts onto $E^m$.
-Indeed, the pair $(\epsilon,g)$ is a contractible choice after fixing $q$ and $V^m$. \end{proof}
+\begin{lemma} Let $v \in V^m$ be a unit vector let $V^{m-1}\subset V^m$ be the orthogonal complement of $v$.
+There is a chain homotopy equivalence (after choosing small perturbations)

+unique up to chain homotopy.
+Moreover, the induced map on homology is continuous for varying $v, V^m$ and $q$ (and hence $V^{m-1}$). \end{lemma}

+\begin{remark} Notice here that the continuity and uniqueness of the map on homology is equivalent to: on the space of choices $(q,V^m,v)$ we have two fiber-bundle structures given by projections to $E^m$ (with fiber $S^{m-1}$ - the choice of $v$) and to $E^{m-1}$ (with fiber $S^{n-m}$ - since $v$ is a choice of unit vector in the orthogonal complement of $V^{m-1}$).
+Now, the construction defines a canonical global isomorphism of local systems between the pull backs of the two local systems of fiber-wise Floer homologies on $E^m$ and $E^{m-1}$ to the common fiber bundle. \end{remark}